broeser/feeld/README.md

 ### Interview

-Interviews build upon FieldCollections.
-At least one FieldCollection has to be assigned to an Interview.
+Interviews usually build upon FieldCollections.
+They present each Fields contained within the FieldCollections to the user, in the form of a question.
+The user is invited to answer these questions, the answers are sanitized, validated and can be stored.

 After construction the main entry point of the Interview is the **execute()**-method.

 As soon as an Interview-class is **execute()**ed, it manages the logic behind:
  - inviting an user to answer questions ( **inviteAnswers()**)
  - retrieving the answers from the user ( **retrieveAnswers()**)
- - sanitizing and validating these answers ( **handleAnswers()**, but might be done differently in your own implementation)
+ - sanitizing and validating these answers
  - doing different things **onValidationError()** and **onValidationSuccess()**
- - setting a status code, depending on whether the answers were valid or not
+ - setting a status code, depending on whether the answers were valid or not, retrievable via **getStatus()**
  - optionally branch to another set of answers or conclude the interview

-You can use the **InterviewInterface** in conjunction with the **InterviewTrait** (or the abstract class **AbstractInterview**) to create your own logic how those steps shall work exactly.
+You can use the **InterviewInterface** in conjunction with the **InterviewStatusTrait** to create your own logic how those steps shall work exactly.
+If you prefer extending an abstract class, you can use **AbstractInterview**.

+For a multi-page/branching Interview, use the **TreeInterviewInterface** (instead of InterviewInterface) and **TreeInterviewTrait**.
+An **AbstractTreeInterview** is provided as well.

+There are currently two example implementations of Interviews available:
+ - HTMLForm
+ - SymfonyConsole

+**HTMLForm** poses
-One example implementation currently available is Interview/HTMLForm.
-It poses questions in the context of an HTML5 form.
+questions in the context of an HTML5 form.
 It handles the above steps in the following way:
  - inviting an user to answer questions: by displaying them in the source code